silverstripe/silverstripe-lessons-v4/README.md

 ```

 This is pretty specific to this use-case.
-Further down the track, we may find that we're adding a lot of Ajax events that closely resemble this, so we may want to make it more reusable at some point, but for now, let's just get this working.
+Further down the track, we may find that we're adding a lot of AJAX events that closely resemble this, so we may want to make it more reusable at some point, but for now, let's just get this working.

 Let's give this a try.
 Click on a link in the pagination and see if it works.

 It kind of works, right?
 But we've still got a way to go.
 The controller is returning the entire page -- from `<html>` to `</html>` into our `.main` div.
 Not good, but it is the expected result.
-The Ajax URL is just the `href` attribute, so anything different would be unusual.
+The AJAX URL is just the `href` attribute, so anything different would be unusual.

 So what do we do?
 Change the URL in our Javascript to use something other than `href`?
 We could use an alternative URL in something like `data-ajax-url`.
-That's actually not necessary.
-We always aim to keep things tidy with single endpoints.
-The controller ideally know as little about the UI as possible, and setting up a separate endpoint for Ajax requests in this case would be antithetical to that.
-We'll keep the same endpoint, and we'll just assign the controller the ability to detect Ajax requests.
+That's actually not necessary, and we should always aim to keep things tidy with single endpoints.
+The controller ideally knows as little about the UI as possible, and setting up a separate endpoint for AJAX requests in this case would be antithetical to that.
+We'll keep the same endpoint, and we'll just assign the controller the ability to detect AJAX requests.

-## Detecting Ajax in a controller
+## Detecting AJAX in a controller

-Let's update `PropertySearchPageController.php` to detect Ajax.
+Let's update `PropertySearchPageController.php` to detect AJAX.

 *mysite/code/PropertySearchPageController.php*
 ```php